afishberg/e190/lab03.md

 For this experiment, I designed two keymappings for my controller to use.
 Since Lugaru won't make good use of the Turbo function I mapped to the switch, I modified the firmware to use the switch swap between these two mappings.

-The two controller setups I tested for this experiment are...
+The two controller setups I tested for this experiment are:
 ![alt text](https://raw.githubusercontent.com/afishberg/e190/master/lab03_pictures/keybindings1.png "Keybindings when switch is to the left")
 ![alt text](https://raw.githubusercontent.com/afishberg/e190/master/lab03_pictures/keybindings2.png "Keybindings when switch is to the right")